 With RFID technology for WIP tracking, manufacturers can benefit from real-time location data, streamlined workflows, and improved order fulfillment.
 However, the benefits are significant: improved inventory management, enhanced productivity, and optimized production processes.

-Frequently Asked Questions on RFID based Work-in-Progress Tracking
+Frequently Asked Questions on RFID-based Work-in-Process Tracking

 Q1) What is RFID technology, and how does it work for WIP tracking?

 RFID (Radio-Frequency Identification) technology tracks and identifies tags attached to items using electromagnetic fields.
-For WIP tracking, RFID tags are affixed to workpieces, and RFID readers stationed at various points in the production process detect these tags, providing real-time visibility into the movement and status of work-in-process items.
+For WIP tracking, RFID tags are affixed to workpieces, and Fixed RFID readers stationed at various points in the production process detect these tags, providing real-time visibility into the movement and status of work-in-process items.

 Q2) What industries commonly use RFID technology for WIP tracking?